donutrj/verdigris2/content/Rules/Combat.md

 ## Death’s Door
 When a character reaches zero wounds and hit points, they are on Death’s Door.
 Once a minute or on their turn in combat, make a withstand save.
 On a fail, the character is dead.
 ## Weapon Damage
-A [[Weapons & Armor#Weapons|weapon’s table entry]] will have a damage and bonus listed.
+A [[Arms & Armor#Weapons|weapon’s table entry]] will have a damage and bonus listed.
 When a target is struck, reduce the target’s wounds equal to the damage value + 1 for each SL.

 If the defender is wearing armor, they roll a pool of dice equal to the armor’s value and reduce the damage by that much.
+# Inventory Management
+A character can access items on their belt as a free action, whereas getting an item from their pack is an action.

+It is also important to determine if a character is wearing their heavy pack as they fight.
+A pack imposes two difficulty on all tests and saves when worn.

+Read more about inventory [[System#Inventory|here]].